Peacebuilding: Theory

-Approached in game-theoretical terms, Zartman argues that the presence of an MHS and a means of escaping the stalemate transform conflicts from a prisoner's dilemma to a chicken game.

 Without these features, Zartman argues that belligerents will lack the necessary motivations to pursue peace.
 Therefore, the sides in a conflict will either not engage in peace negotiation, or any peace will be short-lived.
+Approached in game-theoretical terms, Zartman argues that the presence of an mutually hurting stalemate and a means of escaping the stalemate transform conflicts from a prisoner's dilemma to a chicken game.
+The durability of ceasefires can depend on the continued existence of a mutually enticing opportunity (MEO) and resolution of substantive grievances.
+Changes in the perceived cost-benefit analysis can result in resolution of intractable or decade-long conflicts, such as The Troubles.
+The Ripeness theory has been criticized for limited predictivity when time and conditions are ripe for peace.

+Bottom-up theories of peace processes such as Interplay theory consider additional dimensions, such as the cost-benefit analysis for actual combatants.

-Peacebuilding and cultural heritage
+Preservation of cultural heritage

 In today's world, peacebuilding also means maintaining and protecting the economic and cultural foundations of a community and the population.
 The protection of culture and cultural assets is therefore becoming increasingly important nationally and internationally.
 United Nations, UNESCO and Blue Shield International deal with the protection of cultural heritage and therefore with peacebuilding.
 This also applies to the integration of United Nations peacekeeping.

 In international law, the UN and UNESCO try to establish and enforce rules.
 It is not a question of protecting a person's property, but of preserving the cultural heritage of humanity, especially in the event of war and armed conflict.
 According to Karl von Habsburg, founding president of Blue Shield International, the destruction of cultural assets is also part of psychological warfare.
 The target is the opponent's identity, which is why symbolic cultural assets become a main target.
 It is also intended to address the particularly sensitive cultural memory, the growing cultural diversity and the economic basis (such as tourism) of a state, a region or a municipality.

 Major organizations

-Intergovernmental organizations
+International organizations

 The United Nations participates in many aspects of peacebuilding, both through the peacebuilding architecture established in 2005–2006 and through other agencies.